WestDRI/wgpages/content/apptainer20230330/02-build.md

-## Building a development container in a sandbox as root
+## Demo: building a development container in a sandbox as root

 {{<note>}}
 You need to be root in this section.
+For this reason, in this section I will run a demo on a machine with root access, and you can simply watch.
 {{</note>}}

 1. Pull a existing Docker image from Docker Hub.